Tutorial

 Test Static Export

-Run the static export command:
+Run the static export and verify it creates an 'out' folder

 Terminal window